everypinio/hardpy/docs/documentation/hardpy_config.md

 #### storage_path

 Path to the storage directory.
-The default is `.hardpy` int the root of the project.
+The default is `.hardpy` in the root of the project.
 The user can change this value with the `hardpy init --storage-path` option.
 Relative and absolute paths are supported.

 #### user